-Shopping for relatively low-value goods, such as food or newspapers, which are bought on a frequent and regular basis and where the customer prefers convenience over cost.
+Shopping for relatively low-value goods, such as food or newspapers, which are bought on a frequent and regular basis and where the customer prefers companiences contains and where the customer prefers contains and c

 Critical Drainage Area (CDA)

 Critical Drainage Areas for surface water that contribute towards a wider area with surface water flooding issues.
 Critical Drainage Areas in North Tyneside are identified in the Surface Water Management Plan.